20steps/alexa/README.md

 Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps.

 Current capabilitites:
-* Possiblity to ask UptimeRobot.com for system status
+* Possiblity to ask UptimeRobot.com for detailed system status of your services
 * Some easter egg
 * Basic Website using PagesBrick to integrate Wordpress as CMS
 * Basic user management including user settings